Jihyo: 2015–present: Debut with Twice and solo activities

+On May 8, 2026, Jihyo featured on American R&B singer Jenevieve's single "Hvnly", a remix of her earlier song "Hvn High".
+Jihyo also appeared in the song's music video.
+On July 10, Jihyo released the single "Distant Lover", a collaboration with Jamaican singer Shenseea.

 Endorsements

 In January 2023, Jihyo was announced as the brand model for the South Korean cosmetics brand Milk Touch.
 In June 2024, Jihyo attended AMI Paris Spring Summer 2025 as an ambassador.
-In September 2025, Jihyo and Tzuyu were announced as brand ambassadors for Ponds Philippines.
+In September 2025, Jihyo and Tzuyu were announced as brand ambassadors for Pond's Philippines.

 Public image

 According to the Korean Business Research Institute's monthly "Individual Girl Group Members Brand Power Ranking", Jihyo placed second and third in the November 2018 and May 2019 searches.

-Jihyo has drawn attention for her key role as both the leader and vocalist of Twice, with critics describing her as a "powerhouse vocalist" and praising her "impressive vocal range".
+Jihyo has drawn attention for her key role as both the leader and vocalist of Twice, with critics describing her as a "powerhouse vocalist" and praising her "impressive vocal range" and "powerful stage presence".